gaurav1780/comp1010practicalClassMaterial/week 11 - recursive data structures/practicalRecursiveDataStructures.md

 ## Question 13 (Weekly submission)

 - You will be working on `NodeService` class from the practice package located at `practicePackage.customBuiltLists.customBuiltLinkedList.attempts.NodeService`.
 - The function `sum` is already completed as an example of traversal.
+The test for that already passes and is not considered towards the total.
 - Updated `testJoin`, `testSame` provided below.
 - Each function is worth 10 (out of 100).
-- Passing mark: 50
+- Passing mark: 50.
+So, you need to pass at least 5 out of 10 tests that fail in the template.
 - Submit file `NodeService.java` under Week 11 submission on iLearn by Sunday 23rd May, 21:00:00.
 - Late submissions not accepted (unless you have received special considerations approval).